sgiri/aws-disaster-response/README.md

 ## Meet the team

-This repository contais the work of the **AI Wonder Girls** team for the [AWS Disaster Response Hackathon](https://awsdisasterresponse.devpost.com/)!
+This repository contains the work of the **AI Wonder Girls** team for the [AWS Disaster Response Hackathon](https://awsdisasterresponse.devpost.com/)!

 <img src="images/AIWonderGirlsLogo_small.png" width="200">